Azure-Samples/openai-end-to-end-baseline/README.md

 - Python code
 - Calling language models (such as GPT models)

-This implementation builds off of the [basic implementation](https://github.com/Azure-Samples/openai-end-to-end-basic), and adds common production requirements such as:
+This implementation builds off the [basic implementation](https://github.com/Azure-Samples/openai-end-to-end-basic), and adds common production requirements such as:

 - Network isolation
 - Security